OpenBB-finance/OpenBB/website/content/excel/usage/basics/index.md

 - Functions
 ---

+> To access the following features you need to sign-in first with your OpenBB Pro account.

-The add-in provides 3 types of custom functions:
+The add-in provides 3 types of custom functions all starting with `OBB.`.

 1. **Last value**: returns the last value of a given symbol/field combination